richie-omondi/fastapi-nextjs-surrealdb-starterkit/README.md

 # Starter kit for NextJS + FastAPI + SurrealDB App

 This repo provides a starter kit for building applications with [NextJS](https://nextjs.org/) + [FastAPI](https://fastapi.tiangolo.com/) with [SurrealDB](https://surrealdb.com/).
-It sets up the frontend and backend of building of a simple CRUD Todo App.
+It sets up the frontend and backend of building a simple CRUD Todo App with SurrealDB as the database.

 ## Technologies Used